WPML includes a Translation Management plugin which allows site managers to determine which users will translate each

 Select the translation language pair and the user.

-For your own translators, click on the ‘local’ option and select the WordPress user.
+For your own translators, click on the local option and select the WordPress user.
 You can also find pre-qualified professional translators if you enable a translation service such as ICanLocalize.

 Selecting content types for translation